wearevero/canary/README.md

 ## Run development mode

-1. Clone this project: `git clone https://github.com/wearevero/sample.git`
+1. Clone this project: `git clone https://github.com/wearevero/catalogue.git`

-2. Open **double** `bash` in the `sample` directory: one to run node js the other to run composer engine.
+2. Open **double** `bash` in the `catalogue` directory: one to run node js the other to run composer engine.

 3. Install all required php dependencies with the command `composer install` and... wait for the apocalypse, just kidding.